Big project in mind?

 We recommend some free background reading before hiring us, to make the most of your budget.
 Search for free public advice on the Energy / Rocket Stoves forum at www.Permies.com/forums.
 Use our site planning questions to clarify your general information and intentions, so we can quickly get up to speed on your project.

 Please call us or email to discuss your needs.
-We are happy to provide an estimate tailored to your situation.
+Ten minutes by phone can save a lot of guesswork about your situation.

 Planning a large installation takes time.
 Several months may be needed for site hosts to survey the site, plan the design, gather materials; organize event logistics; promote the event, and take registration.